akuklev/reedy-limits/coinduction-recursion.md

   fst : A
   snd : B
 ```
+(We use brakets for proof-irrelevant, and curly braces for implicit
+yet possibly proof-relevant arguments.
+Fresh variable introduction
+has the syntax `name : type` whitespaces around colon are strictly
+mandatory, all fresh variables MUST be typed on the spot.)

 Elements of coinductive types can be defined by means of
 corecursion, i.e. by providing for the object we define
 a scheme how to compute each of eliminators on it, e.g.